kapouer/express-dom/README.md

 A page is requested by a browser for three purposes:

-- prepare: building the web page from the outside, offline and hidden
-- prerender: building the web page from inside, online, but hidden
+- offline: hidden offline web page changed by outside scripts
+- online: hidden online web page built by its own scripts
-- render: show the web page to the user
+- visible: show the web page to the user

-Requests phases goes like this:

-- user loads a web page: requests the url to the server.
-- express-dom loads it for prerendering
-- express-dom loads it for preparing (optional)
-- next middleware sends the html file
-- offline page is prepared and sent (optional)
-- online page is prerendered and sent
+The offline phase is done only on the server, while the online phase is typical prerendering and can be done on the server or the user browser.

+Configuration functions can setup a handler instance, valid for all requests on that handler.

+Routers can change settings depending on the current request.
+(Using a router is somewhat tricky).

-Plugins can change settings before the page is loaded, and can run scripts when the page is 'idle'.
+Plugins can change page settings before it is loaded, and can run scripts when the page is 'idle'.

-If using a caching proxy, it MUST support "Vary" http response headers.

 A phase is skipped if it has no registered plugins.